 This art was designed to create visual connectivity between downtown Bradenton and the Village of the Arts.
 The abstract spheres are applied directly to the asphalt using commercial grade thermoplastic.

 Two vertical stainless steel dishes create an acoustic space for reflecting and focusing sound.
 Participants can generate sound waves by clapping and stop them with a wave of the hand.
 Try it!

-These 12 feet tall yellow, purple, green and blue fun, abstract sculptures welcome happy splashers to the Riverwalk Splashpad.
+These 12' tall yellow, purple, green and blue fun, abstract sculptures welcome happy splashers to the Riverwalk Splashpad.
 Each piece is unique yet complimentary to one another.
 These pieces are sure to make you smile!

 Hand-cast glass blocks embellish the railings at the Outdoor Living Room, adding jewel-toned splashes of color to this serene location along the Riverwalk.

-This 7’ bronze sculpture created by actress and artist Jane Seymour.
+This 7’ bronze sculpture was created by actor and artist Jane Seymour.
 The sculpture with two hearts linked together symbolizes the philosophy “If your heart is open, love will find its way in.”